-Exploring End-to-End Encryption (E2EE) in WebRTC
+How End-to-End Encryption Works in WebRTC Video Calls

 Quick summary: End-to-end encryption (E2EE) in WebRTC ensures that only the intended participants can access video, audio, and text data during a call – not the platform provider, not the server, and not any intermediary.
 It works by encrypting data on the sender's device and decrypting it only on the recipient's device.
 For multiparty calls routed through an SFU (Selective Forwarding Unit), technologies like Insertable Streams and SFrame make true E2EE possible without the server ever seeing unencrypted content.